bxparks/AceTime/USER_GUIDE.md

 #### DST Transition Caching

 The conversion from an epochSeconds to date-time components using `ZonedDateTime::forEpochSeconds()` is an expensive operation that requires the computation of the relevant DST transitions for the given epochSeconds or date-time components.
-To improve performance, the `BasicZoneProcessor` and `ExtendedZoneProcessor` implement internal transition caching based on the `year` component.
+To improve performance, the ZoneProcessors implement internal transition caching based on the `year` component.
 This optimizes the most commonly expected use case where the epochSeconds is incremented by a clock (e.g. `SystemClock`) every second, and is converted to human-readable date-time components once a second.
 According to [AutoBenchmark](examples/AutoBenchmark/), the cache improves performance by a factor of 2-3X (8-bit AVR) to 10-20X (32-bit processors) on consecutive calls to `forEpochSeconds()` with the same `year`.

 <a name="ZonedExtra"></a>